When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Every baby bed has risks and advantages — bassinets are no different.

-You probably already know that your baby’s sleep surface is an important factor in protecting your little one from Sudden Infant Death Syndrome (SIDS).
-But some of the conversations around bassinet safety can be confusing.
+You already know your baby’s sleep surface is the single biggest factor in protecting them from Sudden Infant Death Syndrome (SIDS).
+But between terrifying headlines and changing guidelines, figuring out the safest setup can feel overwhelming.

 Key Takeaways

-If you want to use a hand-me-down bassinet, check the safety requirements.
-Beware of mattresses that are too soft, have overly puffy sides, or lack overall stability.
-You can find the full list of required safety features for bassinets and cribs here.
+If you are eyeing a hand-me-down, you need to be a detective.
+Check that the mattress isn’t too soft and that the sides aren’t puffy or padded.
+You can verify the full list of required safety features for bassinets and cribs here.

 2. Invest in mesh